rails-to-cosmos/mtac-automaton/README.md

-# mtac-automaton
+# ScrambledWordMatcher

-Efficient permuted pattern matching with leading and trailing control characters
+The scrambled word matcher implements permuted pattern matching of the defined dictionary over the input strings.